kalekdev/uni/fundamentals/cpp.typ

 - Vectors should be passed by reference `func(std::vector<int>& numbers)` to avoid copying lots of data to the stack.
 Arrays are automatically passed by reference, but I'm not sure about their exact functionality yet
 - Const references are especially useful for vectors, preventing the copying of the data but avoiding modification of the original array
 - In modern C++, a for each loop can be used `for(int number: numbers)`
+- Container is the overarching interface, each child class of which has the same iterator implementation.
+Another example is the `std::unordered_set<T>`, which offers the same behavior as a mathematical set
+- When working with `const` containers, the `container::const_iterator` must be used instead.
+Of course, the const iterator doesn't allow modifying elements
+- *Linked lists* don't require blocks of area and elements can be stored anywhere on the heap.
+They are linked through pointers to one another, allowing efficient modification of elements in the middle of the list but slower indexing (each element's pointer must be traversed starting from the top). `std::list<T>` is the standard implementation

 == Modularity
 - Rather than including source `.cpp` files, using header files ensures that the "library" is only compiled once.
 Alternatively it allows calling functions from pre-compiled .obj files (for example from a closed-source library)